 Unitaid was created in 2006 in the context of the fight against HIV/AIDS, tuberculosis and malaria in resource limited settings, with a focus on health products.
 Its founding members are Brazil, Chile, France, Norway and the United Kingdom, and its core activity is to fund grants.
-In just over 10 years, Unitaid has invested US\$3 billion through 71 grants with key partners across the globe.
-A key source of income is innovative financing, specifically the international solidarity levy on airline tickets.
+Over the past 14 years, Unitaid has invested over US\$3 billion through grants with key partners across the globe.
+A key source of income is innovative financing, specifically the solidarity levy on airline tickets implemented by France, which was later adopted by a number of other countries (including Cameroon, Chile, Congo, Guinea, Madagascar, Mali, Mauritius, Niger and the Republic of Korea).